ilim-cell/issuetools/README.md

 ## Configuration Inputs

-The following parameters must be configured in the `with` block of your workflow:
+The following parameters can be configured in the `with` block of your workflow if you wish to override the default patterns:

 | Input | Description | Required | Default |
 | :--- | :--- | :--- | :--- |